 For those of you who are visual learners, here is a fantastic video on the H's and T's of ACLS.

 Understand basic ECGs

 Try not to get stuck on one question that you are having trouble with.
-If you do not know the answer, then move along for now and come back to it – especially if there is a time limit on your exam.
+If you do not know the answer, then move along for now and come back to it – especially if there is a time limit on your exam (most online ACLS exams do not have any time restrictions).
 Don’t get caught up on one question to the point where you become frustrated and stressed, thus affecting your ability to answer the rest of the questions on the ACLS exam.

 This is perhaps the most simple, yet significant piece of advice I could give you when preparing for the ACLS test.
 Studying the algorithms and medications can be overwhelming.
 However, when it comes time to take the test it is important to remain calm and trust that you are fully prepared for anything it can throw at you.

 Online ACLS Certifications and Recertifications are a widely accepted alternative to the traditional method involving live instruction.
 Make sure you choose a program that is evidence-based, efficiently structured, and designed to prepare you by validating your knowledge, comprehension, cognitive application, analysis, synthesis, and evaluation of Advanced Cardiac Life Support.